shadowalker77/VasExample/README.md

 <resources>
     <string name="applicationName">applicationName</string>
     <string name="applicationCategory">android</string>
+    <string name="batchAPIKey">your_relevent_batch_api_key</string>
     <string name="applicationType">android</string>
 </resources>
 ```
 **Attention:** You don't need to set application type in most of projects.
 But configuring application name and category will be needed in all projects.
+Configuring batch api key is neccessary.
 # Usage
 You should communicate with this SDK using AyanCore class.
 In java you should use AyanCore.Companion.* and in kotlin you should use AyanCore.*.
 Here is an example:
 You should initialize the SDK in your application class.
 So, here is how you should do it: